 Agility: Does one part of your company require extra help with Supply Chain Management?
-An open-source based ERP likely has a module designed just for that.
+An open-source-based ERP likely has a module designed just for that.
 Assuming you start with financial management, adding a sales component is a logical complement.

 Storage and access: This same geographical dispersal that means your data is safe from disasters also means that when you need more space, it’s easy to get.
-When your server farms occupy large warehouses, adding a few more terabytes—Western Digital has 18-20TB drives available for home computers with those in the 100TB territory made for commercial firms—is a power and data connection away.
+When your server farms occupy large warehouses, adding more terabytes—Western Digital has 18-20TB drives available for home computers with those in the 100TB territory made for commercial firms—is a power and data connection away.

-Automatic updates: Cloud service providers provide around the clock monitoring.
+Automatic updates: Cloud service providers provide around-the-clock monitoring.
 They are constantly finding ways to improve performance and data security.
 Microsoft, for example, employs 3,500 security engineers.
 They protect customer data in part by ensuring the Azure cloud computing platform is safe from all attackers.

 Get started to learn more about key features and benefits of ERP systems